 Trust me when I say this is a sugar cookie recipe you need to try.
 It’s taken me awhile to find that perfectly soft-centered, yet slightly crisp edged recipe.
 The cookies maintain their cookie cutter shape in the oven and have a nice flat surface for decorating.
 There’s no crazy ingredients, so this recipe is easy and approachable for everyone.

 But you can create gourmet decorated sugar cookies without even using royal icing!
 Use my easy glaze icing instead.
-You need confectioners’ sugar, water, vanilla extract, and a touch of corn syrup.
+The recipe is included below and I also have an Easy Glaze Icing page dedicated to it.
+You need confectioners’ sugar, water, vanilla extract, a touch of corn syrup, and a little salt.
 The corn syrup makes the icing nice and shiny, while the ratio of confectioners’ sugar to water keeps it thick.
 The icing dries hard and slightly crunchy, so you can easily stack these Christmas sugar cookies and travel with them.

 This is a recipe that requires planning ahead.
 First, the cookie dough needs to chill.
 Chilling is a mandatory step.
 Before decorating the baked cookies, make sure the cookies are completely cool.
 If they are not completely cool, the icing will melt.
 To completely harden on top of the cookies, the icing needs at least 24 hours to set.
 If you love sugar cookies, but aren’t up for decorating with icing, you’ll enjoy my stained glass window cookies instead.